living will vs trust living will vs trust

 Cost and Maintenance

-Creating a living will typically involves minimal costs and straightforward maintenance.
+Creating a living will typically involve minimal costs and straightforward maintenance.
 Expenses may include legal fees for drafting the document and potential notarization charges.
 Once executed, maintenance involves ensuring that copies are up-to-date and accessible to relevant parties.

 Trusts can be more costly to set up and maintain.
 Initial costs include legal fees for drafting trust documents and possible transfer fees for repositioning assets into the trust.
 Ongoing maintenance may involve trustee fees, accounting costs, and legal services to manage and update the trust according to the trustor’s wishes.
 This higher cost reflects the complexity and extensive control provided by trusts.